yukatherin/quora-duplicates/proposal.md

+## Team members
+Katherine Yu (yukather), Genki Kondo (genki), Ramon Tuason (rtuason)

 ## Mentor
 Kai Sheng Tai

 ## Problem Description
-Determine if pairs of Quora questions are duplicate.
-It is interesting to aggregate answers on duplicate questions, and suggest similar questions to users.
+Determine if pairs of Quora questions containing similar words are exact duplicates in meaning.
+The solution to this problem is interesting to aggregate answers on duplicate questions, and suggest similar questions to users posting new questions on Quora.

 ## Data
 [https://data.quora.com/First-Quora-Dataset-Release-Question-Pairs]
-400k pairs, 37% positive
+400k pairs, 37% positive.
+The pairs are hand-labeled.
+Examples:
+* Example 1:
+  * Question1 - "How can I increase the speed of my internet connection while using a VPN?"
+  * Question2 - "How can Internet speed be increased by hacking through DNS?"
+  * This pair is negative since hacking through DNS is to increase internet speed is different from increasing speed while you are using VPN.
+* Example 2:
+  * Question1 - "Why are so many Quora users posting questions that are readily answered on Google?"
+  * Question2 - "Why do people ask Quora questions which can be answered easily by Google?"
+  * This pair is positive since the meanings are exactly equivalent up to human judgement: Quora users posting questions is the same as people asking Quora questions, and "readily" is equivalent to "easily."

 ## Methodology/Algorithm
 * Primary goals: